-Former Correspondent, Washington DC; covered wars in Iraq and Afghanistan.
-Currently, Moderator and ...
+Formerly: Correspondent, Washington DC; covered wars in Iraq and Afghanistan.
+Currently, Moderator a...

 Mitsuru Claire Chino

-Vice-President, Business Development and External Relations; Associate Professor of Finance, Singapore Management University, Singapore
+Vice-President, Office of Business Development; Academic Director, Family Business Institute; Professor of Finance (Practice), Singapore Management University, Singapore

-1988, PhD, Int'l Finance, Fulbright Scholar, New York Univ.
-With Singapore Mgmt Univ.: former Associ...
+1988, PhD, Int'l Finance, Fulbright Scholar, New York University.
+With Singapore Management Universi...

 Cynthia Eng Chew

-Regional Secretary, Asia and Pacific, UNI Global Union, Singapore
+Regional Secretary, Asia and Pacific, UNI Global Union - Asia and Pacific Regional Organisation, Singapore

 1976, joined Apro FIET Secretariat as Assistant to Regional Secretary; 1986, elected Regional Secret...